Articles

 • An informal chat with members of your team who interface with partners regularly

 When talking to partners one-on-one, you really want to understand the partner program from their perspective.
+Unlike personas based solely on research, this approach ensures a deeper, context-driven understanding.
 Think about the entirety of the partner journey when you design your questions, from recruitment to onboarding to promoting your products and services to payout.

 Questions you may want to ask: